 The total stock of Australian investment in India totalled $9.8 billion at the end of 2014, with Indian investment in Australia equalling $11.0 billion.
 Australian investment in India covers a range of sectors, including manufacturing, telecommunications, hotels, minerals processing, food processing, oil and gas and the automotive sector.
 The top Indian software firms – Tata Consultancy Services, Satyam, Infosys, Pentasoft and HCL – are represented in Australia and have a small but growing market presence.
 There is strong Indian interest in investing in the Australian energy and resources sector.

 Education is an area of increasing importance to the bilateral relationship.
 Australia is a major destination for Indian students studying abroad, who recognise the high quality and cost competitiveness of Australian education services.
-There were more than 63,000 Indian students studying in Australia in 2014 and India was the second-largest source country for overseas students in Australia.
+53,568 Indians studied in Australia in 2015 – an increase of 15.7 per cent from 2014 – and India was the second-largest source country for overseas students in Australia.
 Successive Australian Governments have taken action to ensure the safety of all international students studying in Australia and the Indian government has expressed appreciation for the steps Australia has taken.

 Australia and India have instituted a program of closer cooperation on education matters.
 Since 2009, education ministers have met annually for the Australia-India Ministerial Dialogue on Education Cooperation.
 The Australia India Education Council builds partnerships between India's Sector Skills Councils and Australia's Industry Skills Councils in key industry areas.